aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

-# Setup Ansible AVD with VSCode container
+# Setup Ansible AVD With VS Code Container

 Arista AVD provides an easy way to set up a lab or demo environment using a pre-configured [VScode container](https://github.com/arista-netdevops-community/docker-avd-vscode) with a web interface to connect and edit files.